top of page

 Other major concerns are that there has been no environmental assessment or EIS, no community presentations and the projected visitor numbers are suspiciously low, conveniently avoiding consideration of a wastewater treatment plant that is most likely warranted.

-Kamananui has now applied to modify its agritourism permit in seven ways:
+Kamananui applied to modify its agritourism permit in seven ways:

 1. Modified Gondola Route and Stations to Lower Elevations (Consolidates the cafe and upper station commercial activities.)